-- 105. Plaintiff incorporates by reference the preceding paragraphs as if fully set forth herein. - 106.
+- 108. Plaintiff incorporates by reference the preceding paragraphs as if fully set forth herein. - 109.
 The Declaratory Judgment Act, 28 U.S.C. § 2201(a), provides that in "a case of actual controversy within its jurisdiction . . . any court of the United States . . . may declare the rights and other legal relations of any interested party seeking such declaration, whether or not further relief is or could be sought."
-28 U.S.C. § 2201(a). - 107.
+28 U.S.C. § 2201(a). - 110.
 Declaratory relief is intended to minimize "the danger of avoidable loss and unnecessary accrual of damages."
 10B Charles Alan Wright, Arthur R. Miller & Mary Kay Kane, Federal Practice and Procedure § 2751 (3d ed.
-1998). - 108.
-Plaintiff requests a Declaratory Judgment to affirm that the Policy provides business income coverage because of losses attributable to civil authority actions, and because the denial violates public policy. - 109.
-Plaintiff further requests a Declaratory Judgment that the Exclusion of Loss Due to Virus or Bacteria does not apply to the business income losses incurred by Plaintiff as a result of the closure Orders described herein, and that Defendants are estopped from enforcing the Virus Exclusion. - 110.
-Plaintiff's interest in the Policy and the declaratory relief sought is direct, substantial, quantifiable, and immediate. - 111.
-An actual controversy has arisen between Plaintiff and Defendants as to the rights, duties, responsibilities and obligations of the parties under the Policy to reimburse Plaintiff for its business income loss.
-Plaintiff contends and, upon information and belief, Defendants dispute and deny that:
+1998). - 111.
+Plaintiff requests a Declaratory Judgment to affirm that the Policy provides business income coverage because of losses attributable to civil authority actions, and because the denial violates public policy. - 112.
+Plaintiff further requests a Declaratory Judgment that the Exclusion of Loss Due to Virus or Bacteria does not apply to the business income losses incurred by Plaintiff, and that Defendant is estopped from enforcing the Virus Exclusion. - 113.
+Plaintiff's interest in the Policy and the declaratory relief sought is direct, substantial, quantifiable, and immediate. - 114.
+An actual controversy has arisen between Plaintiff and Defendant as to the rights, duties, responsibilities and obligations of the parties under the Policy to reimburse Plaintiff for its business income loss.
+Plaintiff contends and, upon information and belief, Defendant disputes and deny that:

 - a.
-Plaintiff sustained direct physical loss of or direct physical damage to the Covered Property under the Policy; - b.
-The Plaintiff is entitled to coverage for business income loss, dependent property coverage and extra expense; - c.
-The Policy provides business income coverage in the event that COVID-19 directly or indirectly caused a loss and/or damage at the Covered Property or immediate area of the Covered Property or at a Dependent Property; - d.
-The closure Orders described herein constitute a prohibition of access to the Covered Properties and Dependent Properties; - e.
+Plaintiff sustained direct physical loss of or damage to the Covered Property under the Policy; - b.
+The Plaintiff is entitled to coverage for business income loss and extra expense; - c.
+The Policy provides business income coverage in the event that COVID-19 directly or indirectly caused a loss and/or damage at the Covered Property or immediate area of the Covered Property; - d.
+The closure Orders described herein constitute a prohibition of access to the Covered Property; - e.
 The prohibition of access by the closure Orders described herein has specifically prohibited access as defined in the Policy; - f.
 The closure Orders described herein trigger coverage; - g.
 The Policy provides coverage to Plaintiff for any current and future closures due to physical loss or damage directly or indirectly resulting from COVID-19 under the Civil Authority Coverage; - h.
 The Virus Exclusion is void as against public policy as it pertains to the closure Orders described herein; - i.
 The Virus Exclusion does not apply to business income loss or losses from an Order of a civil authority; and - j.
-Defendants are estopped from enforcing the Virus Exclusion. - 112.
+Defendant is estopped from enforcing the Virus Exclusion. - 115.
 Resolution of the duties, responsibilities and obligations of the Parties is necessary as no adequate remedy at law exists and a judicial declaration is required to resolve the dispute and controversy.